impy-project/chromo/README.md

 ### Command line user interface (CLI)

+Installing `chromo` also makes a command-line interface available.
+If your Python runtime environment is properly set up, you can do

+     chromo --help

+To see the help of the command-line interface.
+If that does not work, just replace `chromo` with `python -m chromo`.
+The command-line interface was designed to feel familiar for users of [CRMC](https://gitlab.iap.kit.edu/AirShowerPhysics/crmc).
+The CLI can write events in a variety of output formats, as detailed below.
 CLI via a HEPMC output that can be piped in Rivet or other tools supporting the format.

 ## Output formats